'Give us what you stole from us,' Indigenous senator yells at King Charles during Australia trip

 Thorpe is renowned for high-profile protest action.
 When she was affirmed as a senator in 2022, she wasn't allowed to describe the then-monarch as “the colonizing Her Majesty Queen Elizabeth II.”
 She briefly blocked a police float in Sydney's Gay and Lesbian Madri Gras last year by lying on the street in front of it.
 Last year, she was also banned for life from a Melbourne strip club after video emerged of her abusing male patrons.

-Albanese, who wants the country to become a republic with an Australian head of state, also told the king it was time for his role to end.
+Albanese, who wants the country to become a republic with an Australian head of state, made an oblique reference to the issue in his speech welcoming the monarch.

 “You have shown great respect for Australians, even during times when we have debated the future of our own constitutional arrangements and the nature of our relationship with the Crown,” Albanese said.
 But, he said, “nothing stands still.”

-Opposition leader Peter Dutton, who wants to keep the British king as Australia's monarch, noted that even supporters of a republic were honored to attend a reception for the Charles and Queen Camilla at Parliament House in the capital Canberra.
+Opposition leader Peter Dutton, who wants to keep the British king as Australia's monarch, said that many supporters of a republic were honored to attend a reception for the Charles and Queen Camilla at Parliament House in the capital Canberra.

 “People have had haircuts, people have shined shoes, suits have been pressed and that’s just the republicans,” Dutton quipped.

-Australia's six state government leaders underscored the political divide on the country's constitutional relationship with Britain by declining invitations to attend the reception.
-All six would prefer an Australian citizen was Australia’s head of state.
+But Australia’s six state government signaled their support for an Australian head of state by declining invitations to the reception.
 They each said they had more pressing engagements on Monday, but monarchists agreed the royals had been snubbed.

 Charles used the start of his speech to thank Canberra Indigenous elder Auntie Violet Sheridan for her traditional welcome to the king and queen.